Help Desk Introduction into using the Active Directory

 Help Desk Guide: Active Directory Overview

-The active directory is broken down into 5 section.
-In these 5 sections are:
+SA's active directory subtree is broken down into 5 sections:

-Of these 5 sections the only two that you will have access to are “Groups” and “Workstations.
+Of these 5 sections the only two that you will need to use are “Groups” and “Workstations.

 Managing Groups for User Access